 I know, most of the country is freaking out about snow right now.
 I'm actually a little happy to see it, to be honest.
-It's looking rather pretty outside
+It's looking rather pretty outside Smile

 Yesterday was a true no-spend, but today I'll be hitting the grocery store to grab some stuff for meals in the next week or so.
 On the menu: